 1. Start with companies whose products you like

 You’re as qualified a consumer as anyone else!
 If you like a company’s products better than those of its competitors, that’s important.
 Talk to friends to see if they concur.
-Talk about where the company may be able to take its products in future releases and if it can build on its advantages.
-Apply the insights below to determine if it makes the grade.
+Think about where the company may be able to take its products in future releases and if it can build on its advantages.

 2. Make sure you understand how the company makes money